Difference Between Hadoop vs Apache Spark

 Below is the top 6 Comparisons between Hadoop vs Apache Spark

 Created by Doug Cutting and Mike Cafarella, Hadoop was created in the year 2006.
 At that time, it was developed to support distribution for the Nutch search engine project.
 It later became one of the most important big data frameworks and until recently it dominated the market as a major player.
-Apache Spark, on the other hand, is an open source cluster computing framework that was developed at the AMPLab in California.
+Apache Spark, on the other hand, is an open-source cluster computing framework that was developed at the AMPLab in California.
 Later it was donated to the Apache Software Foundation, where it remains today. n February 2014, Spark became a top-level Apache project and later in November of the same year, the engineering team at Databricks set a new record in large able sorting with the use of Spark framework.
-Both Hadoop vs Apache Spark is extremely popular data framework that is used by multiple companies and is competing with each other for more space in the market.
+Both Hadoop vs Apache Spark is an extremely popular data framework that is used by multiple companies and is competing with each other for more space in the market.

 While Hadoop vs Apache Spark might seem like competitors, they do not perform the same tasks and in some situations can even work together.
-While it is reported that Spark can function more than 100 times faster than Hadoop in some case scenario, it does not have its own storage system.
+While it is reported that Spark can function more than 100 times faster than Hadoop in some case scenarios, it does not have its own storage system.
 This is an important criterion as distributed storage is one of the most important aspects of data projects.
 This is because data storage framework allows data to be stored in multi-PETA datasets that in turn can be stored on an infinite number of hard drives, making it extremely cost-effective.
-Additionally, data frameworks must be scalable in nature so that more drives can be added to the network as and when the size of data increases.
+Additionally, data frameworks must be scalable in nature so that more drivers can be added to the network as and when the size of data increases.
 As Spark does not have its own system for data storage, this framework requires one that is provided by another party.
 That is why for many Big Data projects, companies that install Spark for advanced analytics application, usually also make use of Hadoop Distributed file system for data storage.

 Speed is, therefore, the one thing that gives Spark an extra edge over Hadoop.
 Because Spark handles its functions by copying them from distributed physical storage.
 Because there are no slow clunky mechanical hard drives in Spark, the speed in which it can perform its functions in comparison to Hadoop is faster.
 In case of Hadoop, data is written is saved in Hadoop’s MapReduce System which also writes all the data back to the physical storage medium after every function.
 This copying of data was done so that a full recovery was possible in case something went wrong during the process.
 As data stored in an electronic manner is more volatile, this was considered important.
 In case of Spark system, data is arranged in a system called resilient distributed datasets that can be recovered in case something goes wrong during the big data process.